nordic-institute/xrd4j/documentation/adapter-implementation.md

 from and producing responses for X-Road.

-The X-Road-capability of applications within the context of this document refers to the capability of producing and consuming requests and responses compatible with the [X-Road v6 Message Protocol Version 4](https://github.com/ria-ee/X-Road/blob/master/doc/Protocols/pr-mess_x-road_message_protocol.md) utilizing the XRd4J library.
+The X-Road-capability of applications within the context of this document refers to the capability of producing and consuming requests and responses compatible with the [X-Road v6 Message Protocol Version 4.0](https://github.com/ria-ee/X-Road/blob/master/doc/Protocols/pr-mess_x-road_message_protocol.md) utilizing the XRd4J-library.

-The examples and code presented in this document present a simple and minimal implementation that is meant to overview the basic structure and idea of general adapter functionality.
+The examples and code in this document present a simple and minimal implementation that is meant to overview the basic structure and idea of general adapter functionality.
 The examples do not constitute a reference/recommended implementation for a service adapter.

 ## 2 Client